datagrok-ai/public/help/develop/exercises/exercises.md

 6. (*) Implement a colored nucleotide sequence box where backgrounds of `A`, `G`, `C`, `T` vary.
 Choose one of the popular coloring conventions, following [this link](https://www.biostars.org/p/171056/).

-## Accessing web services with OpenAPI
+## Exercise 7: Accessing web services with OpenAPI

 *Details:* [OpenAPI access](../../access/open-api.md)